 Jennie Hodgers/Albert Cashier

 Jennie Hodgers, a hero of the American Civil War, was born in Clougherhead, Co.
 Louth in 1843 and immigrated to the US as a young girl.
-Not much is known about her early years, but it’s thought that she began dressing as a man long before the war began.
+Not much is known about her early years, but it’s thought that she began dressing and living as a man long before the war began.
 On August 6, 1862 she enlisted with the 95th Illinois Infantry under the name of Albert Cashier.

-She was not the only one.
+Hodgers was not the only one.
 Estimates say at least 400 women soldiers fought on the two sides of the conflict – some fighting for patriotism, some to be with their husbands or brothers, others to earn a steady income and, if they survived, a pension.
 That even that many chose the dangers of the battlefield and the chance of being discovered over the few options available to poor, single women at the time speaks to how limited those options were.